This worksheet explains the accessibility settings available when creating a questionnaire.

 Snap’s optional scanning module has the facility to print scanned image data reports of data that has not yet been detected or keyed in.
 Consequently, Literal Response questions do not need to be keyed in or coded prior to analysis.
 This is achieved by selecting the Scanned Questionnaire radio button, which creates a report read from the scanned image, as distinct from Summary, taken from a survey’s data (.rdf) file.

-Gap analysis shows the difference between how important attributes are to your respondents and how satisfied they are with those attributes.
-It is a really useful way of comparing the results from your satisfaction and importance questions and allows for easy interpretation.
-By comparing importance and satisfaction scores on your chart you can use gap analysis to identify priorities for improvement.
+Gap analysis in Snap shows the difference between how important attributes/services are to your respondents and how satisfied they are with those attributes/services.
+It is a really useful way of comparing the results from your satisfaction and importance questions and can be used as a tool for interpretation.

 Snap has the capability to analyse times of the day using the 24 hour clock.
 If a questionnaire contains a start time and end time question, Snap can calculate the time difference between the two answers.